ashprograms/ashprograms.github.io/portfolio/index.md

 ---

+## About me

+Hello!
+I am Ash or ProtoMars, and I am a 13 year old self-taught programmer.
+I work a lot with Roblox, and I enjoy doing backend work.
+I've always had a passion for programming, and have loved it since an early age. (i started using scratch when i was about 5 and a half or 6!)
+I have a lot of experience with Linux, and have been using it since I was 12. (distro i started with and still use to this day is arch)
+I like to make games and Discord bots in my free time.
+I also am interested in AI and machine learning/algorithms.

+I try to make myself available to program whenever I can, and genuinely enjoy my work.
+Thank you for your interest!

+---

 ## Skills

 My skills include:

-- Advanced programming
+**Advanced programming**
  - I have been programming on Roblox in LuaU for 4 years, and mainly focus on backend.
+I work a lot with datastores as well.
  - Discord integration: I work a lot with integrating Discord w/ Roblox.
-  - Other skills: intermediate python, very basic C and C#, basic HTML and CSS

-- Very basic animation
+**Very basic animation**
 - I have been doing some very basic animations for a few months now.
 While I can do these, I don't market myself as an animator.

+**Other Skills**
+ - Intermediate Python
+ - Linux (i daily drive arch)
+ - GitHub
+ - Very basic C
+ - Basic HTML / CSS

 ---